Leviticus 21:1–24:23; Ezekiel 44:15–31; Luke 14:12–24

-The other appointed times above are sometimes referred to as the Feasts of Israel but, in actuality, God says they are His appointed times — His moadim.
+The other appointed times listed above are sometimes referred to as the Feasts of Israel but, in actuality, God says they are His appointed times — His moadim.

 These moadim were not merely meant to be remembrances of times past; each one gave the Israelites clues to God’s future plan of redemption for them and the world.
 That is, each of the moadim or appointed feasts points to the Messiah in profoundly spiritual ways.

-We are privileged to see how Yeshua has either already fulfilled these feasts in His first appearance on earth or will fulfill them at His Second Coming.
+As Believers, we are privileged to see how Yeshua has either already fulfilled these feasts in His first appearance on earth or will fulfill them at His Second Coming.

-Yeshua became our Bikkurim (Firstfruits) of the barley harvest held on Nisan 16 when He resurrected on Nisan 16 as the first of all who will rise from the dead on the Last Day.
+Yeshua then became our Bikkurim (Firstfruits) of the barley harvest held on Nisan 16 when He resurrected on Nisan 16 as the first of all who will rise from the dead on the Last Day.
 (Psalm 16:8–11; Acts 2:24–28; 1 Corinthians 15:20–23)